 Dr. Vinh T. Lam, MD is a pediatric general surgeon in Orange, CA specializing in pediatric general surgery and pediatrics (child & adolescent medicine).
 He graduated from Harvard Medical School.
-Dr. Vinh T. Lam, MD is affiliated with Children's Hospital of Orange County, Greater Newport Physicians, AHMC Healthcare, Providence, Saddleback Medical Center, Pediatric Surgical Associates, MemorialCare Medical Group, Providence Medical Foundation, MemorialCare, International Pediatric Endosurgery Group, American Pediatric Surgical Association, the Massachusetts General Hospital Surgical Society, Providence St. Joseph Hospital - Orange, the American Pediatric Surgical Association, Orange County Medical Association, Providence Affiliated Physicians, St. Joseph, Edinger Medical Group MemorialCare Independent Physicians and the Orange County Medical Association (OCMA).
+Dr. Vinh T. Lam, MD is affiliated with Children's Hospital of Orange County, Providence, Greater Newport Physicians, AHMC Healthcare, Saddleback Medical Center, Pediatric Surgical Associates, MemorialCare Medical Group, Providence Medical Foundation, MemorialCare, International Pediatric Endosurgery Group, American Pediatric Surgical Association, the Massachusetts General Hospital Surgical Society, Providence St. Joseph Hospital - Orange, the American Pediatric Surgical Association, Orange County Medical Association, Providence Affiliated Physicians, St. Joseph, Edinger Medical Group MemorialCare Independent Physicians and the Orange County Medical Association (OCMA).

 Breast Biopsy